vpr1995/rbac-engine/README.md

     Action: string[]; // Actions to allow/deny
-    Resource: string[]; // Resources on which actions are allowed/denied Condition?: Record<string, any>; // Optional conditions }
+    Resource: string[]; // Resources on which actions are allowed/denied Condition?: Record<string, any>; // Optional conditions
+    StartDate?: string; // Optional ISO format date string for when the policy becomes active (UTC) EndDate?: string; // Optional ISO format date string for when the policy expires (UTC) }

 export enum Effect {